MatthewThomasMiller/MatthewThomasMiller.github.io/about-me.md

 ---
 # Brief Bio

 Matthew Thomas Miller, PhD. is Assistant Professor of Persian Literature and Digital Humanities at [Roshan Institute for Persian Studies at the University of Maryland, College Park](http://sllc.umd.edu/persian).
 He also serves as the Associate Director of the [Roshan Initiative in Persian Digital Humanities (PersDig@UMD)](http://persdig.umd.edu/) and as the co-PI for the multi-institutional [Open Islamicate Texts Initiative (OpenITI)](http://iti-corpus.github.io/) and the [Persian Manuscript Initiative (PMI)](http://www.persianmanuscript.org/).
 His research focuses on medieval Sufi literature, the history of sexuality and the body, and digital humanities.
-He currently is working on a book project, entitled *Embodying the Beloved: Embodiment and Mystical Modes of Meaning Creation in Medieval Persian Sufi Literature,* and a number of articles on computational or “distant reading” approaches to Persian literature and carnivalesque Sufi poetry.
+He currently is working on a book project, entitled *Embodying the Beloved: Embodiment and Mystical Modes of Meaning Creation in Medieval Persian Sufi Literature,* and a number of articles on carnivalesque Sufi poetry and on computational or “distant reading” approaches to Persian literature.

 # Education